philipkierkegaard/animal_classification/reports/README.md

 --- question 12 fill here ---

+We configured our experiments using YAML files (config.yaml and evaluate-config.yaml).
+These files defined key settings such as the machine type, the number of replicas, and the container images used for training and evaluation.
+Since we didn’t allow for dynamic arguments, all parameters were pre-defined in the application or hardcoded in the configuration files.
+This approach kept the setup simple and ensured consistency, but any changes to the experiment required modifying the configuration directly.

 ### Question 13

 > **Reproducibility of experiments are important.
 Related to the last question, how did you secure that no information**